 The Role of Mission-Specific Platforms in IODP

 Since the start of the Integrated Ocean Drilling Program (IODP) in 2003, the ambitious expansion of scientific exploration beneath the oceans has been made possible by the increased drilling capability provided by multiple platform operations.
 The IODP Platform Provider in Europe is the ECORD Science Operator (ESO).
-ESO conducts mission-specific platforms (MSPs) for the IODP and has carried out eight expeditions all around the globe: in ice-covered waters of the Arctic; in shallow waters around Tahiti, off the coast of New Jersey (USA), next to the Australian Great Barrier Reef, in the Baltic Sea and off the coast off Yucatan in the crater of Chicxulub; in deep waters of the mid-Atlantic Ocean (Atlantis Massif) and the Gulf of Corinth in the Mediterranean Sea.
-But what is a mission-specific platform and how does it differ from other IODP platforms?
+ESO conducts mission-specific platform (MSP) expeditions for the IODP and has carried out eight MSP expeditions all around the globe: in ice-covered waters of the Arctic; in shallow waters around Tahiti, off the coast of New Jersey (USA), next to the Australian Great Barrier Reef, in the Baltic Sea and off the coast off Yucatan in the crater of Chicxulub; in deep waters of the mid-Atlantic Ocean (Atlantis Massif) and the Gulf of Corinth in the Mediterranean Sea.

 What is a Mission-Specific Platform?